Postgraduate Course

 Course overview

-You will produce a 40,000-70,000 (book length) work, such as a novel, poetry collection, script or biography.
-You will write for publication, performance or dissemination.
-Your reflective commentary will focus on this piece.
-Your creative submission can be any genre or style.
+On this course you will work independently with an expert supervision team to produce a 40,000 to 70,000 (book length) work, such as a novel, poetry collection, script or biography.
+You will write for publication, performance or dissemination, and your reflective commentary of 6,000 to 10,000 words will focus on this piece.
+Your creative submission can be in any genre or style.
+The MFA also includes an opportunity for a one to one meeting with an agent, editor or publisher.

 York Centre for Writing